 Be cautious with star anise.
 A little goes a long way!

-- Oranges: Mid- to late winter, there are many varieties available for the pudding cakes.
+- Mid- to late winter, there are many varieties available for these pudding cakes.
 Choose blood, navel, or rosy-fleshed Cara-Cara oranges.
 I juiced blood oranges for their beautiful color and extra flavonoid content.

 - Roasting pan or 9”x13” Pyrex dish to make a hot water bath (aka bain-marie)